oddluck/limnoria-plugins/Jeopardy/README.md

 ```
 config [channel #channel] plugins.jeopardy.randomize True
 ```
-^ This will determine whether or not the bot will randomize the questions
+^ This will determine whether or not the bot will randomize the question order

 ```
 config [channel #channel] plugins.jeopardy.requireOps False